nirfast-admin/NIRFAST/readme.txt

 Water values from Hale and Query found at http://omlc.ogi.edu/spectra/water/data/hale73.dat.
 Values were divided by 10 to convert from cm-1 to mm-1

 Lipid values from Veen et al found at http://omlc.ogi.edu/spectra/fat/fat.txt.
 Values were divided by 1000 to convert from m-1 to mm-1

+--- mouse atlas ---

+The mouse atlas was generated using information from the following:
+George Alexandrakis, Fernando R Rannou, and Arion F Chatziioannou.
+"Tomographic bioluminescence imaging by use of a combined optical-PET (OPET) system: a computer simulation feasibility study."
+In Physics In Medicine And Biology.
+50 (2005) 4225-4241.